-(AP) The grape harvest in the European Union has picked up from the extremely bad 2012 season but still left key wine regions such as France's Bordeaux and Bourgogne struggling because of inclement weather.
+(AP) The grape harvest in the European Union has picked up from the extremely bad 2012 season but still left key wine regions including France's Bordeaux and Bourgogne struggling because of bad weather.

-Several wine producing regions were left with the worst harvest in half a century last year, so the European vintners want to regain global market share with a more bountiful harvest to serve clients as far away as China and the United States.
+Several wine-producing regions had the worst harvest in half a century last year, so the European vintners want to regain global market share with a more bountiful harvest.
 Overall EU production is estimated to swell by 15.2 percent compared with last year.

 Thierry Coste, an expert with the EU farmers' union, said Wednesday that overall production will still be below the five-year average.
-France remained below the 2011 levels, but Italy and Spain have markedly picked up with sizable increases.
+France remained well below the 2011 levels, but Italy and Spain have enjoyed sizable increases.